shawnleftwich/documentation/brokers/rest.md

 {
   "carriers": [
     {
+      "carrier": {
+        // Same as the single carrier response
+      },
-        "id": 1, // HubTran's internal id for the carrier "external_id": "carrier-external-id", // YOUR internal id for the carrier "errors": {} // If this carrier had errors and couldn't be updated, they'll be here }
+      "errors": {} // If this carrier had errors and couldn't be updated, they'll be here }
   ]
 }